"I'm leaving. My last day is next Friday.”

 Work to align parts of their job with these goals and make them feel like there's a plan to help them get there over time.
 If they feel that sense of progress, even if it's slow, they'll be far more motivated, engaged, and likely to stick around.

-- How to Help Your Team Achieve Their Goals
+- Learn How to Help Your Team Achieve Their Goals

-- How to help when your team member can’t answer “What are your career goals?”
+- Even if they're not sure, you can still help them: How to help when your team member can't answer "What are your career goals?”

-- The 3 Questions Every Manager Struggles with Making Career Development Plans
+- Be prepared for these conversations with: The 3 Questions Every Manager Struggles with Making Career Development Plans

-- Employee Development Plans: The Competitive Edge to Winning the World Series and Helping Your Team Thrive
+- And learn from the best: Employee Development Plans: The Competitive Edge to Winning the World Series and Helping Your Team Thrive

-10) Embarrass them in front of their peers
+10) You embarrass them in front of their peers

 This may seem like an obvious toxic behavior you would never do nor allow in your company, but it might have happened without you realizing it.